ourworldventures/ourworld_books_OLD/content/ow_znz_company/ppp/ppp_licenses_corporate.md

 - OurWorld Company execute on regulatory work and prepare all required regulatory and other agreements for any establishment of companies in Cybercity Zanzibar (under a sandbox license)
 - Enable onboarding of resident companies this will require additional work
-    - Automation of the workpermits, company and resident registration system on the [OurLedger Ledger](/ourinternet/ourledger/ourledger.md)
+    - Automation of the workpermits, company and resident registration system on the [OurLedger Blockchain ](/ourinternet/ourledger/ourledger.md)
     - Aim is to allow new residents to be registered < 1 week
     - Each new resident gets checked (fraud, ...): cost +-1000 USD for normal person
     - Need to see how to integrate with ZNZ existing system